 These options are cheaper and have smaller grilles.

 The 2021 BMW 4 Series Coupe just made its public debut and the car is not without some controversy.
 The car's massive grille has become an obvious talking point, yet BMW will have no trouble selling the car to buyers who are looking for a mid-level two-door luxury coupe.
-Pricing for the new 4 Series starts at $45,600 for the four-cylinder 430i with 255 horsepower.
+The new 4 Series goes on sale at $45,600 for the four-cylinder 430i with 255 horsepower.
 The more powerful M440i xDrive with its 382-hp inline-six costs $58,500.

 New car shoppers can have their pick of Audi, Lexus, Infiniti, or Mercedes-Benz coupes at this price level but bargain-hunters will find better deals on the used market.
 We've found with eight cheaper used alternatives that are all currently available for less than the price of a new 4 Series.